Educational Articles: Arch Stability

 Posted By Robyn Hughes, ND

 Toe box taper—the narrowing of a shoe from the ball of your foot to the ends of your toes—is one of the most harmful features of conventional footwear.
 It's difficult to find a pair of shoes or boots (or even sandals) that are wider at the ends of your toes than the ball of your foot.
-Most shoes and boots, including athletic models, force your toes into...
+Most shoes and boots, including athletic models, force your toes into a wedge position...
 Read more